SpudGunMan/meshing-around/README.md

 ```
 # detect anyone close to the bot
 SentryEnabled = True
+# radius in meters to detect someone close to the bot
+SentryRadius = 100
-# holdoff time multiplied by minutes(20) of the watchdog
+# holdoff time multiplied by seconds(20) of the watchdog
 SentryChannel = 9
 # channel to send a message to when the watchdog is triggered
 SentryHoldoff = 2